WHO WE ARE

 Legacy is important to us and our families.

-We know that, as mineral rights owners, we have directly or indirectly benefited from legacies of violence against indigenous communities.
-While fossil fuel companies want us to believe our legacy to our family are the profits from our mineral rights, we know we can instead choose to leave a legacy of a healthier environment and more sustainable future.
+We know that, as mineral rights owners, we have benefited from a legacy of harm: to the environment, to Indigenous communities, and to communities near oil and gas production.
+While oil companies want us to believe our legacy to our family is the wealth generated from royalties, we know we can instead choose to leave a legacy of a healthier environment and more sustainable future.

-Mineral rights owners should feel empowered to make informed decisions that align with climate justice values.
+Mineral rights owners should feel empowered to make informed decisions that align with our values of responsible stewardship of the environment.

-We want people to have conversations with their families and each other to share information and find ways to take action including redistributing royalty checks, researching your family’s mineral rights, and joining with other movements against the fossil fuel industry.
-We want to challenge the fossil fuel industry through intersectional coalitions and powerful campaigns with indigenous people, environmental activists, and many others.
+We want people to have conversations with their families and each other, to share information and find ways to take action including donating royalty income, researching our family’s mineral rights, and joining with other movements holding the fossil fuel industry accountable.
+We want to add our voices to the fight for a sustainable future through grassroots coalitions and powerful campaigns with Indigenous communities, environmental activists, and others.

 Lauren is originally from Denver, CO where their grandfather started what would become a successful business as a landman.
 This business has been passed down to her parent's generation who now manage mineral rights across the Rocky Mountain region.
 As a queer, Ashkenazi Jew who began their activism journey while studying environmental politics in college, she firmly believes that taking accountability for her family's role in climate chaos is a way of honoring her grandfather's legacy while repairing harm and ensuring a livable future for generations to come.
 Lauren’s day job is in anti-oppressive healing work and she has been a long time organizer with Resource Generation.